Let us help your search!

 The average weekly cost for student homes in London, specifically a single room, is around £200.
 Other room types like en-suite rooms or studios may cost more depending on the provider.
 Generally, student studios in London are less expensive than a flat but more expensive than an en-suite,

-How do I pay for my student room in London?
+How do I pay for my private student accommodation in London?

 You can make the payment via several transactional modes, including net banking or through your debit card.
 We also have our own payment portal at Casita, where we can assist you with the entire payment process.